a11yproject/a11yproject.com/src/posts/2020-09-19-how-to-write-accessible-forms.md

 - The forms should be split into logical groups.
 - The forms should inform the person about the progress thay are making.

-**Note**: There are no hard rules that defines a long form.
+**Note:** There are no hard rules that defines a long form.
 However, you should consider if the form can be broken down into different logical sections.

 ## Provide error messages